CodePushGo/website/src/content/blog/en/capacitor-ota-updates-vs-traditional-versioning.md

 ### Common OTA Issues and Solutions

 Developers often face challenges when implementing OTA updates.
-Rodrigo Mantica, a developer using Capgo, shares:
+Rodrigo Mantica, a developer using CodePushGo, shares:

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)

 Here’s how to address frequent issues: